 Robbie White & Blue Xtrem Bots

-My six-year-old’s dream came true with this Geodes kit.
+My seven-year-old’s dream came true with this Geodes kit.
 He recently told me it was his favorite gift from last year.
 Children break open the rocks to see the crystals inside.
 Each kit has a variety of colors.
 Listed for ages 8+, please judge what is best for your child.

 Rocket Copters